deye9/alpasdev/src/main/resources/docs/installation.md

 very helpful during development esp. if you are trying to access your web app from a mobile device for, say, testing and debugging the app’s UI.

 Alpas makes it really easy to serve your web app over an IP address.
-To do so add `SERVE_EXTERNALLY=true` in your `.env` file.
+To do so add `ENABLE_NETWORK_SHARE=true` in your `.env` file.
 Build and re-serve your app and it should be available from both `http://localhost:<port>` and `http://<local-device-ip>:<port>`.